 Functional Skills Maths

 Our Functional Skills courses focus on the skills needed in everyday work and social situations.
 They help develop practical maths skills and allow you to apply these to a range of realistic everyday situations.
 Whether you need to learn how to calculate percentages for work or balance your personal finances, Functional Skills Maths courses will focus on practical maths skills used in everyday life.
-Our courses are available at three levels (Entry Level 3, Level 1 & 2) and all aim to build on your current skills.
-The awarding body for the course is City & Guilds (C&G).
+Our courses are available at three levels (Entry Level 3, Level 1 & Level 2) and all aim to build on your current skills.
+The awarding body for the levels 1 & 2 is City & Guilds (C&G) and EdExcel for Entry Level 3.

 - Course Information